chrisjackson-pellicle/PAV/README.md

                         for a warning to be issued.
 Default is: 1.2

 Alignment with reference genes:
-  --no_alignment, -no_align
+  --no_per_sample_alignments_with_refs
-                        Do not align annotated genes with reference genes.
+                        Do not generate per-sample alignments with reference genes.
-                        Default is: False
+                        Default is: False (alignments run by default) --no_per_gene_alignments_with_refs
+                        Do not generate per-gene alignments with reference genes (combined samples).
+Default is: False (alignments run by default) --no_sample_only_alignments
+                        Do not generate sample-only alignments (no reference sequences).
-  --refs_order ORDER [ORDER ...], -refs_ord ORDER [ORDER ...]
+                        Default is: False (alignments run by default) --refs_order ORDER [ORDER ...], -refs_ord ORDER [ORDER ...]
                         Order(s) to use for reference genes.
 Can be specified multiple times.
 Default is: []